feuerente/dotfiles/README.md

 _*Note:*_ Any configuration can be run as sudo by adding  `-sudo` to the end of it when invoking the install script.
 *DO NOT* run the script as a sudoer.

+# License

+Unlicense: This is free and unencumbered software released into the public domain.